AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 # Plain PHP REST/RESTful API with Token-based Authentication and Image Uploading
 A comprehensive Plain PHP & MySQL REST/RESTful API with Token-based Authentication and Image Uploading feature.
-Totally Object-oriented design (OOP).
+The API is built following the MVC (Model-View-Controller) Design Pattern, and is totally Object-oriented (OOP).
 The idea is an API for Tasks or To-Do Lists and their associated images.
 This project script is written entirely in plain PHP (OOP) and aims to demonstrate the implementation of an API with a Token-based Authentication without relying on any external libraries or frameworks.

 ## Screenshots:
 ***REST/REST API Constraints:***